Contributing to Airbyte

 Before jumping into the code please first:

-- Verify if an existing GitHub issue matches your contribution project (please filter with the area/connectors or area/platform labels).
+- Verify if an existing connector or platform GitHub issue matches your contribution project.

-- If you don't find an existing issue, please create a new one to explain what you want to achieve.
+- If you don't find an existing issue, create a new connector or platform issue to explain what you want to achieve.

 - Assign the issue to yourself and add a comment to tell that you want to work on this.